-- a.
-Salford City Council is commissioning and funding the Contractor to provide emergency hormonal contraception free of charge, to women attending for this provision, in line with requirements set out in this specification. - b.
-If the supply and administration of EHC is considered to be appropriate, the most clinically appropriate medication should be supplied in accordance with the PGDs issued by Salford City Council.
-In the absence of other considerations, Levonorgestrel 1500 microgram tablet should be supplied if a patient presents within 72 hours of unprotected sexual intercourse (UPSI), whereas Ulipristal acetate 30 milligram tablet should be supplied if a patient presents between 72 and 120 hours following UPSI. - c.
+a.
+Salford City Council is commissioning and funding the Contractor to provide emergency hormonal contraception free of charge in line with requirements set out in this specification.

+- b.
+If the supply and administration of EHC is considered appropriate, the most clinically appropriate medication should be supplied in accordance with the PGDs issued by Salford City Council.
+In the absence of other considerations, Levonorgestrel 1500 microgram tablet should be supplied if a patient presents within 72 hours of unprotected sexual intercourse (UPSI), whereas Ulipristal acetate 30 milligram tablet should be supplied if a patient presents between 72 and 120 hours following UPSI.
+Please see the Faculty of Sexual and Reproductive Healthcare (FSRH) Emergency Contraception Guideline for more details, and algorithms 1 and 2 in the PharmOutcomes proforma for the service. - c.
 The Contractor is required to ensure that the qualified accredited pharmacist: - 1.
-Determines if the client is competent to consent to treatment - 2.
+Determines if the service user is competent to consent to treatment - 2.
 Discusses the full range of emergency contraception including: - Products containing Levonorgestrel - Products containing Ulipristal acetate - Emergency intrauterine device (IUD)

-and signposts / refers to other services, if required
+and signposts / refers to other services, if required.

 - 3. Discusses the effectiveness of emergency contraception and the benefits, risks, and possible side effects of the chosen method - 4.
 Refers to the Patient Group Direction(s) to determine if it is appropriate to issue emergency hormonal contraception including: - Inclusion and exclusion criteria - Cautions - Drug interactions - 5.
 Refers to the Patient Group Direction(s) for details of the medication including: - Dose and quantity to be issued and supplied - Drug interactions - d.
-The Contractor is also required to ensure that the pharmacist: - 1.
-Discusses the benefits of using a regular method of contraception for protection from an unintended conception and signposts / refers the client to their GP or a sexual and reproductive health clinic. - 2.
-Discusses the benefits of the consistent use of condoms for protection from sexually transmitted infections and, if deemed appropriate, to offer the client a supply of condoms (see 6.5)

-- 3. Discusses the importance and benefits of regular screening for sexually transmitted infections and signposts / refers the client to sexual and reproductive health clinic if symptomatic or concerned. - 4.
-Discusses the benefits of regular screening for chlamydia (16-24 year olds), particularly following unprotected sex and on change of partner.
-Patients can also be signposted to sexual health services or GPs. - e.
+The Contractor is also required to ensure that the pharmacist: - Discusses the benefits of using a regular method of contraception for protection from an unintended conception and signposts / refers the service user to their GP or a sexual and reproductive health clinic. - 2.
+Discusses the benefits of the consistent use of condoms for protection from STIs and, to offer the service user a supply of condoms (see section 5.5). - Discusses the importance and benefits of regular screening for STIs and signposts / refers the service user to the local sexual and reproductive health clinic if symptomatic or concerned. - e.
 The Contractor is required to ensure that consultations occur in a designated room or area.
-The designated room or area should meet the relevant guidelines and should enable the conversation between the pharmacist and the client to remain confidential. - f.
-The Contractor is required to adhere to national and local guidelines for offering sexual health advice and treatment to young people including the requirement to assess Fraser competence. - g.
-The Contractor will ensure compliance with local policies and procedures for safeguarding children and vulnerable adults. - h.
-The Contractor is required to promote the free emergency hormonal contraception service.
+The designated room or area should meet the relevant guidelines and should enable the conversation between the pharmacist and the service user to remain confidential. - f.
+The Contractor is required to adhere to national and local guidelines for offering sexual health advice and treatment to young people including the requirement to assess Gillick competence and adhere to Fraser guidelines. - g.
+The Contractor will ensure compliance with local policies and procedures for safeguarding children and vulnerable adults (see section 8).

+h.
+The Contractor is required to promote the free emergency hormonal contraception service, for example using signage and visual resources, or verbally with service users.

-6.2 Data collection
+5.2 Data collection

 a.
-The Contractor is required to ensure that, wherever possible, for all clients attending for emergency hormonal contraception, that a minimum of first 4 digits postcode data is collected and recorded on PharmOutcomes.
+The Contractor is required to ensure that, wherever possible, for all service users attending for emergency hormonal contraception, that a minimum of first 4 digits postcode data is collected and recorded on PharmOutcomes.
 Non-provision of this information should not preclude a patient from accessing emergency contraception.

-6.3 Inclusion and exclusion criteria
+5.3 Inclusion and exclusion criteria

-6.3.1 Emergency hormonal contraception
+5.3.1 Emergency hormonal contraception

 a.
 The Contractor is responsible for ensuring that emergency hormonal contraception is supplied in accordance with the inclusion and exclusion criteria detailed in the Patient Group Direction(s).
+Salford's PGDs can be accessed either via the PharmOutcomes platform, or on the Community Pharmacy Greater Manchester website.

-6.4 Referral sources and processes
+5.4 Referral sources and processes